 The power of the internet to reach a wide audience is almost unmeasureable.
-We should continue relations with established comics such as PhD Comics.com, the HowToons.com, comics from APS, the

-Dark Matters, and the authors of animated comics such as the Higgs Boson Explained and encourage them to continue to feature LIGO in their offerings.
+We should continue relations with established comics such as PhD Comics, HowToons, Spectra comics from APS, and animated comics such as the PhD Comics Higgs Boson Explained and encourage them to continue to feature LIGO in their offerings.